pantheon-systems/documentation/source/_docs/redis.md

 It is possible that your `.gitignore` file is not up to date with the most recent version of your CMS.
 To resolve this, make sure you do not have any pending core updates.

 The best and easiest way to update your core is by using Pantheon administration Dashboard.
-See [Applying Upstream Updates](/docs/upstream-updates) for the steps to update your project's code and get the most recent version of the `.gitignore`.
+See [WordPress and Drupal Core Updates](/docs/core-updates) for the steps to update your project's code and get the most recent version of the `.gitignore`.

 ### Fatal Error: require\_once()